beitmenotyou-com/MastoPi/docs/install.md

 ```

 ### 4. Access Your Instance
-- Open `http://your-domain.com` in your browser.
+- Open `http://your-domain.com or pi IP address` in your browser.
 - The onboarding wizard will guide you through domain, email, federation, and admin setup.

 ---